onap/vnfrqts-requirements/docs/Chapter8.rst

 R-68990: The VNF **MUST** support the **:startup** capability.
 It will allow the running configuration to be copied to this special database.
 It can also be locked and unlocked.

-R-78010: The VNF **MUST** use the NCSP’s IDAM API for Identification, authentication and access control of customer or VNF application users.
+R-78010: The VNF **MUST** use the NCSP's IDAM API for Identification, authentication and access control of customer or VNF application users.

 R-46986: The VNF **SHOULD** have source code scanned using scanning tools (e.g., Fortify) and provide reports.

-R-97293: The VNF provider **MUST NOT** require audits of Service Provider’s business.
+R-97293: The VNF provider **MUST NOT** require audits of Service Provider's business.

 R-16065: The VNF provider **MUST** provide configurable parameters (if unable to conform to YANG model) including VNF attributes/parameters and valid values, dynamic attributes and cross parameter dependencies (e.g., customer provisioning data).